 What is a conversion rate?

 A conversion can refer to any desired action that you want the user to take.
-This can include anything from a click on a button to making a purchase and becoming a customer.
+This can include anything from a click on a button (CTA) to making a purchase and becoming a new customer.
 Websites and apps often have multiple conversion goals, and each will have its own conversion rate.

-Why your conversion rate is important
+Why conversion rates are important

 Tracking conversion rates allows you to measure the performance of your web pages and apps.
 Understanding what percentage of your users are completing the goals that drive your business allows you to gauge the success of your site or app and identify areas for improvement.

 Improving your conversion rate also allows you to get more sales with the same amount of traffic.
 If you are spending $1,000 a month on advertising to drive 500 visitors to your site, if you double your conversion rate you essentially double the value of your ad spend.
 You can then cut back on your ad spend and get the same benefit as you were getting before, or invest the additional revenue into new ad programs.

 Many factors can impact your conversion rate or cause it to go up and down.
 Something as simple as introducing new messaging, or doing search engine optimization (SEO) can make conversion rates fluctuate.
 While higher conversion rates are generally considered better, the more advantage you’re taking of the traffic you have, not all sources of traffic are created equal and can still contribute to more new customers even though their conversion rates aren’t as high.
 For example, organic traffic has higher conversion rates than display ads because people searching for something directly typically show more intent than people clicking a banner advertisement.

 Measuring different kinds of conversion rates